 Once you complete this exam within 2-3 days you should expect exam results and a welcome email containing information about access to the supplier and project portal.
 You also will be given a login and password to the rating tool where you will do your production.

-When you start working, the process will be more smooth because you have already gained a conceptual understanding of the work during testing, plus most of tasks will be in your local language.
+When you start working, the process will be more smooth because you have already gained a conceptual understanding of the work during testing, plus most of the tasks will be in your local language.
 It is recommended that 2 minutes be taken to rate each task in order to complete your research accurately.
 Please note this is an average.
 Some tasks may require more time, while others may require less time.
 Tasks can be made available any day of the week, at any time of the day.
 There is no specific time when tasks are launched.
 If you don’t see tasks, then you will need to check more frequently to see if new tasks have been added to your queue.